Atlantic Coastal Fish Habitat Database: Construction, Documentation and Use

 Continuously update the bibliographic and assessment tables with new sources and corrected information.

-Related Regions of Study: District of Columbia, Florida, Georgia, Maine, New Jersey, New York, North Carolina, South Carolina, Virginia
+Related Regions of Study: Atlantic Ocean, Atlantic Seaboard, Chesapeake Bay, Connecticut, Delaware, District of Columbia, Florida, Georgia, Maine, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Rhode Island, South Carolina, Virginia

 Science for Coastal Ecosystem Management